visol/ext-powermail/Documentation/ForEditors/AddANewForm/Index.rst

       Choose a layout.
    :Explanation:
       This adds a CSS-Class to the frontend output.
 Administrator can add, remove or rename some of the entries.
    :Tab:
       Extended

+ - :Field:
+      Description
+   :Description:
+      Add a description for this field.
+   :Explanation:
+      Per default a description will be rendered as title-attribute in the labels in frontend.
+   :Tab:
+      Extended